bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

 ## Parameters for step 2 (Alignment Filtering and Quality Control):

 ```
---step                                  <Type: Integer.
-Options are integers 1, 2, 3.
+--step                                   <Type: String.
+Options are "1", "2_from_step_1", "2_from_minknow", "3".
 Select 1 for basecalling.
+Select "2_from_step_1" for alignment
-Select 2 for alignment
+                                           filtering and quality control continuing after executing step 1 of this pipeline.
+Select "2_from_minknow" for alignment
-                                        filtering and quality control.
-Select 3 for methylation call pre-processing
+                                           filtering and quality control from input basecalled using MinKNOW.
+Select "3" for methylation call pre-processing
                                            with modkit and generating a thorough multiQC report for sequencing stats.
                                            This parameter needs to be set for the pipeline to run.
 Default: "None">

 --steps_2_and_3_input_directory          <This parameter must be set to the output path of step 1 set with the out_dir parameter.
                                           For example "./results/<out_dir>".
 Default = "None">